July 24, 1911: ‘Galaxy of Stars’ takes the field in Cleveland in honor of Addie Joss

 In advance of the game, Barnard solicited donations from various players, teams, and civic and athletic organizations.
 Ty Cobb contributed $100 — the largest single donation by a player, equaling the sum proffered by Naps owner Somers.
 “Ty requested his name be kept out of the papers, but Vice President Barnard called him over the phone and secured his consent to use the story for all it was worth,” the Plain Dealer reported.9 Other donors included Brooklyn owner Charles Ebbets and some of his players, the Cuyahoga County Sheriff’s Office, the staff of each of the city’s four newspapers and Osborn Engineers, the firm responsible for the design of League Park and many of the new ballparks being built.10

 The game was heralded as “the greatest array of players ever seen on one field” by the Plain Dealer.
 It wasn’t mere hyperbole.
 Every team except the White Sox — whose travel schedule precluded their attending — was represented.
-Eight future Hall of Famers — Lajoie, Johnson, Cobb, Speaker, Eddie Collins, Wahoo Sam Crawford, Frank “Home Run” Baker, and Cy Young — took the field, as did Shoeless Joe Jackson, whose Hall qualifications are unquestioned even as his candidacy remains a topic for debate.
+Nine future Hall of Famers — Lajoie, Johnson, Cobb, Speaker, Eddie Collins, Wahoo Sam Crawford, Bobby Wallace, Frank “Home Run” Baker, and Cy Young — took the field, as did Shoeless Joe Jackson, whose Hall qualifications are unquestioned even as his candidacy remains a topic for debate.
 And there was at least one future Hall of Famer in the stands — George Sisler, a recent Akron high school graduate who was visiting his uncle.11 “A press agent, one of the dyed-in-the-wool kind with all the polysylabic [sic] descriptive adjectives ever invented by the promulgators of the dictionary on his tongue’s end could not do it justice,” the Plain Dealer wrote the day of the game.
 “It is safe to say that never before in the history of the national game have so many real ball players appeared on one lot for a single game of the pastime.”12

 And fans turned out.
 Attendance was 15,272, even with grandstand tickets costing as much as $1.25.
 Joss’s son Norman, 9, attended the game with Abe Holt, Joss’s partner in a pool hall in Toledo.13 The atmosphere was muted but not funereal, wrote the next day’s Plain Dealer.
 “There was no mourning, save that the flag hung at half mast from the pole in center field,” J.P.
 Garvey wrote.
 “No drab coloring decorated the big grand stand.”